Dear Potential Candidates:

 Depending on which office a candidate is considering, the election process does vary:

 Lt.
-Governors are elected primarily at their respective Division Rallies by the Clubs of the Division they will represent.
-However, at a time designated in the Covention Program, any still vacant divisions will be elected at District Convention by all delegates attending.
-These candidates should be prepared to speak briefly following their formal nomination at a General Session.
-Further, Lt.
-Governor Candidates will be given time to speak in Division Caucuses, followed by a Question & Answer Session from individuals in the causcuses.
+Governors are elected primarily at their respective Division Caucuses by the Clubs of the Division they will represent.
+However, at a time designated in the Convention Program, any still vacant divisions will be elected at District Convention by all delegates attending.

 Running for District-Wide Office, like Governor, Secretary/Treasurer or Communications Officer, involves more time and commitment of service.
 Formal nominations will be made from the floor of the District Convention sessions as noted in the convention program.
 Candidates should be ready to address the General Session, go before Circle Kers in Division Caucuses, and represent their Home Club and Circle K throughout the convention.
 Candidates will be scheduled to visit the House of Delegates for a final speech and then the election will take place with two delegates from each club and any delegates-at-large voting.
 The winners will be installed at the Governor’s Farewell Banquet.